boringcodes/create-service/README.md

 # or :with-mongo
 $ yo create-service:with-mongo

-# or :with-postgres
+# or :with-postgres-sequelize
-$ yo create-service:with-postgres
+$ yo create-service:with-postgres-sequelize

 # or :with-postgres-typeorm
 $ yo create-service:with-postgres-typeorm